evanoc3/jest-test-custom-events/README.md

 		}
 	});

-	expect(customEvent).toMatchCustomEvent({
+	// passes
+	expect(e).toMatchCustomEvent({
 		type: "custom-event-name",
 		bubbles: true,
 		composed: true,
 		detail: {
 			exampleProperty: true
 		}
-	})
 	});

+	// fails – the value for 'bubbles' does not match the received event expect(e).toMatchCustomEvent({
+		bubbles: false
+	});
+});
 ```

-Well you may think you're able to do this with the built-in `isEqual` matcher, `CustomEvent` is implemented in such a way as to make it's properties non-enumerable, and hence almost always pass on deep equality checks.
+Counterintuitively, you cannot do this using the built-in `isEqual` matcher because `CustomEvent` is implemented in such a way as to make it's properties non-enumerable, and hence wil almost always pass deep equality checks.